Opinion | What Rick Scott and Mitch McConnell are really arguing about

 Scott, who happens to be the richest member of Congress, is likely thinking more about Republican voters in particular, who respond well to the idea that there’s someone out there scamming the system and they need to be brought to heel.

 Scott’s point is a common one in Republican circles, but it’s built on a misconception (or a deception) about how federal taxes work.
-Around half of all workers do indeed not pay what we call “income taxes,” since they exempt those with low incomes.
+Around half of all workers do indeed not pay what we call income taxes, since they exempt those with low incomes.

-Then we have what we call “payroll taxes.”
+Then we have what we call payroll taxes.
 They’re also taxes on income, but they fund the Social Security and Medicare systems.
 They total 15.3 percent, divided equally between employees and employers (a small surcharge is added to the Medicare tax for high earners).

 But because you pay no payroll taxes on wages over $147,000, the more you make, the lower your payroll tax as a proportion of your income.
 The result is while wealthier people worry mostly about their income tax, for the poor and middle class, payroll taxes are more significant.

-So the half of workers who pay no federal “income taxes” are still paying substantial federal taxes on their incomes, in the form of payroll taxes.
+So the half of workers who pay no federal income taxes are still paying substantial federal taxes on their incomes, in the form of payroll taxes.
 That’s not to mention sales taxes, property taxes, and other kinds of taxes they pay.
 Add up all the taxes people pay and the poorest fifth pay around 20 percent of their incomes, those in the middle pay about 25 percent, and the richest fifth pay about a third of their income in taxes.
 The system is somewhat progressive, but not extraordinarily so.

 But the idea that poor people are living high on the hog, lapping up government benefits while refusing to do an honest day’s work, is absolutely central to conservative ideology — even if smarter Republicans like McConnell know it’s often better to keep it quiet.